What is Microblading?

 This series of photos show the stages of an eyebrow microblading procedure by Mr. Bodine, at the Brows By Bodine salon in Dallas, TX.
 This client had a previous eyebrow tattoo, which has faded to a very light golden tone

-At the beginning of the procedure, Mr. Bodine will discuss what type of results the client wants, and he use a cosmetic pencil to draw the shape of brows to be created.
+At the beginning of the procedure, Don will discuss the type of results the client wants, and he uses a cosmetic pencil to draw the shape of brows to be created.
 This process is a team effort, and the client will give feedback throughout the whole drawing process, to make sure the shape, length, and thickness fits their desired results.
-Unlike many in the microblading industry, Mr. Bodine does not rely on stencils, or “mapping” to determine the placement of the brows.
+Unlike many in the microblading industry, Don Bodine does not rely on stencils, or “mapping” patterns to determine the placement of the brows.
 Those tools and techniques are designed around an “average” face, and don’t fit the facial features of a large majority of clients.
 For some people, a “classic” brow is exactly what they want.
 For others, it isn’t.
-Mr. Bodine draws on two decades of experience as a portrait artist to create the brow shape that is perfect for each client’s individual face.
+Don draws on two decades of experience as a portrait artist to create the brow shape that is perfect for each client’s individual face.

 Mr. Bodine uses a brow pencil to design the desired brow shape